 The value of mangroves, or ‘blue forests’, to coastal communities is matched only by the extraordinary amount of carbon stored in their biomass and sediments, known as ‘blue carbon’.
 This carbon has a value on international carbon markets.

 If this value can be realised and transferred to the people whose livelihoods depend on the exploitation of mangroves, it could incentivise and finance community-led mangrove management, and help safeguard the fisheries that mangroves support.

-We are working to change this by researching the carbon dynamics of blue forests ecosystems, helping to develop robust accounting methodologies for blue carbon projects, and supporting community-led mangrove conservation initiatives in Madagascar.
+However, blue carbon has not been fully included in emissions accounting, and standards for blue carbon markets are still in their infancy.
+We are working to change this by researching the carbon dynamics of mangroves, helping to develop robust accounting methodologies for blue carbon projects, and supporting community-led mangrove conservation in the Indian Ocean.

-Understanding socioeconomic impacts of mangrove REDD+
+Understanding socioeconomic impacts of mangrove conservation

-More blue forests news
+More blue forests news & blogs

 More blue forests publications